Rantesh/RobotCode/README.md

 * 2/17 Setup encoder for testing, put all of our timed autonomous variables into SmartDashboard, still need to test this.
 * 2/18 Whichever encoder we put in ports 0 and 1 works; the other will not work.
 We may have fixed this error by using k2X instead of k4X, but couldn't test.
 Setup but have not tested ForwardDistance for use going backwards.
 * 2/20 Got the shooter working.
 Implemented a servo to accomplish this.
+* 3/4 Have been working on getting Synthesis to work - we seem to be making progress, but it has not succeded at all yet.